Usbac/wolff/docs/en/routes.md

 Route::getBlocked();
 ```

-_Keep in mind that all these get methods returns an associative array with the results._
+_Keep in mind that all of these 'get' methods return an associative array._